wwxb2012/digital_staining_knowledge_distillation/README.md

 # Training

-Pretrained colorization models are places in ./Model/colorization .
+The pretrained colorization models can be found in the ./Model/colorization directory.

-For trainging on DSD_P dataset, you can execute
+For training on DSD_P dataset, you can execute

 `sh DSD_P_train.sh`

+Please adjust the batchSize in the YAML files under ./Yaml according to your device's capabilities.